-The build up to my diagnosis was covered in this blog (Diagnosis – I’m no longer in Control).
+You can hear me talk about the build up to my 2010 diagnosis by clicking on the picture above.
 This chance scenario, led to a set of routine blood rests which highlighted a low haemoglobin score.
 It was low enough to be referred to a specialist with the initial diagnosis being Iron Deficiency Anaemia.
 After a plethora of tests including bloods, CT scan, Ultrasound scan and a liver biopsy (Ki67 5+), Neuroendocrine Cancer was confirmed.
-During the secondary care diagnostic investigation, I ‘confessed’ that I had been experiencing strange facial flushing sensations since the beginning of that year.
+During the secondary care diagnostic investigation, I finally ‘confessed‘ that I had been experiencing strange facial flushing sensations since the beginning of that year.

-My primary was eventually localised in the small intestine (terminal ileum area) together with extensive intra-abdominal neuroendocrine disease including para-aortic and para caval tissue areas.
+My primary was eventually localised in the small intestine (terminal ileum area) together with extensive intra abdominal neuroendocrine disease including para aortic and para caval tissue areas.
 I was initially amazed that so much damage could be done in relative silence.
 My primary surgery in Nov 2010 was preceded by a bland liver embolization.
 This was on the basis there might be an opportunity to address liver metastasis during the surgery.
 However, this didn’t happen due to the extent of the work once I was ‘open’.
-My surgeon removed the primary plus many local and regional secondaries and included removal of the terminal ileum via a right hemicolectomy, a mesenteric root dissection and a superior mesenteric vein reconstruction.
-Additionally with the assistance of a vascular surgeon, a tricky and high-risk procedure involving the dissection of the large block of para-aortic and para-caval tissue was carried out.
+My surgeon removed the primary plus many local and regional secondaries and included removal of the terminal ileum, a right hemicolectomy, a mesenteric root dissection and a superior mesenteric vein reconstruction.
+Additionally with the assistance of a vascular surgeon, a tricky and high risk procedure involving the dissection of the large block of para-aortic and para-caval tissue was carried out.
 This ‘plaque’ like substance had encircled my aorta and inferior vena cava (IVC) almost blocking the latter.
 This was almost certainly caused by a fibrotic reaction to the secretion of excess serotonin from tumours within the gut.

 The cancer had also spread to my liver.
 Following recovery from primary surgery, a laparoscopic liver resection (66%) was carried out in Apr 2011 but 3 unresectable tumours remain under surveillance.
 Shortly after this surgery a chemo embolisation (TACE) was attempted but had to be aborted due to routing issues which resulted from the primary surgery above.